-You must be a qualified and registered adult, child, mental health or learning disability nurse to work in general practice.
+To apply directly to work in general practice, you need to be a qualified and registered adult, child, mental health or learning disability nurse.

 - chronic disease management, like diabetes or asthma

-Some employers may also ask that you've completed a Specialist Practitioner - General Practice Nursing course, approved by the Nursing & Midwifery Council.
+You might need to do the Specialist Practitioner - General Practice Nursing course.
+This is an approved programme by the Nursing and Midwifery Council.